-Page

-Management's Discussion and Analysis 1

-Independent Auditors' Report 15

-Consolidated Financial Statements:

-Consolidated Statement of Net Position 17

-Consolidated Statement of Revenues, Expenses and Changes in Net Position

-Consolidated Statement of Cash Flows

-Notes to the Consolidated Financial Statements 20

-Exhibits:

-Consolidating Statement of Net Position 35

-Consolidating Statement of Revenues, Expenses and Changes in Net Position 37

-Independent Auditors' Report on Internal Control over Financial Reporting and on

-Compliance and Other Matters Based on an Audit of Financial Statements Performed in

-Accordance with Government Auditing Standards 38
+Page Management's Discussion and Analysis 1 Independent Auditors' Report 15 Consolidated Financial Statements: Consolidated Statements of Net Position 17 Consolidated Statements of Revenues, Expenses and Changes in Net Position Consolidated Statements of Cash Flows Notes to the Consolidated Financial Statements 20 Exhibits: Consolidating Statement of Net Position - 2014 36 Consolidating Statement of Net Position - 2013 Consolidating Statement of Revenues, Expenses and Changes in Net Position - 2014 Consolidating Statement of Revenues, Expenses and Changes in Net Position - 2013 Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 42

-This Management's Discussion and Analysis (MD&A) of the State of Connecticut Health and Educational Facilities Authority's (CHEFA's or the Authority's) activities and financial performance provides the reader with an introduction to the audited consolidated financial statements for the fiscal year ended June 30, 2013.
-Following this MD&A are the consolidated financial statements of the Authority together with the notes thereto, which are essential to a full understanding of the data contained in the financial statements.
+This Management's Discussion and Analysis (MD&A) of the State of Connecticut Health and Educational Facilities Authority's (CHEFA's or the Authority's) activities and financial performance provides the reader with an introduction to the audited financial statements for the fiscal years ended June 30, 2014 and 2013.
+Following this MD&A are the financial statements of the Authority together with the notes thereto, which are essential to a full understanding of the data contained in the financial statements.